rghosh8/capstone-2/README.md

-# Thorax Disease Classification Based on the X-Ray Data
+# Thorax Disease Classification based on the X-Ray Data

 ## Abstract